New York City passed a bill that would ban employers from drug testing new hires for marijuana.

 Coates sued the company for violating his rights, as medical cannabis laws were written into the state constitution in 2000.
 The state legalized recreational weed in 2012.
 But the 2015 ruling stated that because cannabis remains federally illegal, Dish Network was within its legal rights to terminate Coates.

 Coates said he never consumed medical cannabis at work.
 He only took his meds at home, after he was off the clock, but THC can show up on drug tests weeks if not months after cessation.
 Current testing methods do not test for intoxication; they only detect the presence of THC in provided samples.

 In the US, corporations and smaller businesses are not required by law to deny employment to cannabis consumers.
 However, some business insurance plans require drug testing, especially for national corporations.
 But not all corporations have mandatory drug tests for new hires.

 If signed into law, New York’s bill would be one of the first to protect employees from unfair drug testing.
-Until then, tokers can resort to a few tricks that could beat drug tests without ever having to stop smoking weed.
+Until then, tokers can learn how to pass a drug test with our ultimate guide.